patrick-morrison/visreport/README.md

 # Vis.report
 [_Visibility reports for divers to share conditions.
 Configured by default for Perth, Western Australia_](https://vis.report)

+**UPDATE 2022** This has been superseded by version 2: https://github.com/patrick-morrison/visreport2/

 Written in python/html, using GeoDjango, PostGIS extension of Postgresql, and the Leaflet mapping library.
 Started in January 2020 by Patrick Morrison